Airfield Improvement Works

 Essendon Fields is investing several million dollars into this safety-critical plan, ensuring our runways, taxiways and aprons remain in a sound condition to support operation well into the future.

 Throughout these projects, Essendon Fields is working closely with regulators and industry to ensure impacts on operations have been considered, and works are carried out in a safe and timely manner.
+Those impacted are being consulted during the preparation of works plans, and arrangements and timing of projects formalised in Method of Works Plans.

 We thank all aviation customers for their cooperation as we deliver the Pavement Asset Management Plan, which continues to provide a safe and viable Airport for our community.